nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 >>> [-5, -8, -2006]
 ```
 ### 5) crossover
-For the crossover, we used two
+For the crossover, we use two-point crossover approach.
+Given the parents, parent A's
 ```python
 from itertools import combinations import random